-This note describes the current methodology used for compiling OECD 'main country groupings' (zones) for the Main Economic Indicators (MEI) publication and datasets.
+This note describes the current methodology used for compiling OECD 'main country groupings' (zones) for the Main Economic Indicators (MEI).
 The MEI publishes zones for the following main country groupings:

-All or a subset of these zones are available for the following subjects: Industrial Production, Composite Leading Indicators, Confidence Indicators, Passenger Cars, Retail Trade, Consumer Price Indices, Producer Price Indices, Hourly Earnings, Unit Labour Costs, Harmonised Unemployment Rates, Employment, Monetary Aggregates and International Trade.
+Most of these zones are available for the following subjects: Industrial Production, Composite Leading Indicators, Confidence Indicators, Passenger Cars, Retail Trade, Consumer Price Indices, Producer Price Indices, Hourly Earnings, Harmonised Unemployment Rates, Employment, Monetary Aggregates and International Trade.
 The OECD compiles the series for OECD-total, OECD-Europe and G7 whereas data for the European Union and Euro area are provided by the relevant European authorities.

 Country coverage and length of time series

 The MEI aims to provide as long a time series as possible for area totals, which requires long time series for component countries.
 However a special case exists for transition economies (Czech Republic, Estonia, Hungary, Poland, Slovak Republic and Slovenia), where a cutoff has been set at 1990 for these countries contributions to area totals.
 In fact, for many subjects, data may only be available from 1995 onwards for these countries.
-Therefore, in principle, area totals series will consist of all component countries back to 1990 (Industrial Production, Composite Leading Indicators, Monetary Aggregates and International Trade, Unit Labour Costs) 1995 (Retail Trade, Consumer Price Indices, Producer Price Indices, Hourly Earnings, Harmonised Unemployment Rates and Employment) or 2003 (Passenger cars).
-These series and are then linked to a reduced country version of the area total as far back as possible which excludes Poland, Hungary, Czech Republic and Slovak Republic.
+Therefore, in principle, area totals will consist of all component countries back to 1990 (Industrial Production, Composite Leading Indicators, Monetary Aggregates and International Trade) 1995 (Retail Trade, Consumer Price Indices, Producer Price Indices, Hourly Earnings, Harmonised Unemployment Rates and Employment) or 2003 (Passenger cars).
+These series are then linked to a reduced country version of the area total as far back as possible which excludes Czech Republic, Estonia, Hungary, Poland, Slovak Republic and Slovenia.

 In practice, the time series length and country composition of each area total will differ by subject depending on the length of time series available for countries and whether the relevant series (or a close proxy) exists for each country.
 However, estimations are performed by the secretariat in a small number of cases to ensure the above principles are adhered to as best as possible and to enable long time series to be produced for each subject.
 Also, for some subjects the series for European Union and Euro area as provided by European authorities are linked to series previously compiled by the OECD for the original European Union or the Euro area.
 These instances and points where the links occur are detailed in the online metadata.